xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 From my point of view, that's true, the **Android Architecture Components are awesome!**

-There's also a ton of articles talking about the new [Android Paging Library] and how we can combine it with [Room Persistence Library] and [LiveData] to make paging as easy as possible. that you are already familiar with the topic :)
+There's also a ton of articles talking about the new [Android Paging Library] and how we can combine it with [Room Persistence Library] and [LiveData] to make paging as easy as possible.
+I suppose that you are already familiar with the topic :)

 So I don't want to write about the new Android Components or how we should use them.
 Today I want to tell you how we can **integrate a numerated paged service**, to the best of my knowledge, **using** the new **[Fountain] library.**